cashubtc/nuts/XX.md

 This serialization requirement applies only to deterministic NUT-XX outputs;
 it does not define general canonical JSON for NUT-10 or NUT-11.

-The secret's _nonce_ is computed as follows, where all string components are UTF-8 encoded and each `|` is the single byte `0x7c`:
+The secret's _nonce_ is an output-discriminator scalar.
+For V1/V2 P2PK output nonces, all string components of `nonce_message` are UTF-8 encoded and each `|` is the single byte `0x7c`:

 ```
 nonce_message =